dfelinto/blender-manual/manual/modeling/geometry_nodes/mesh_primitives/cylinder.rst

    No geometry is generated if the number is below three.

 Radius
-   Distance of the vertices from the z axis.
+   Distance of the vertices from the Z axis.
    If this is zero, the output will be a single line.

 Depth